 Selling items in packs, whether multiples of the same product or combo packs (such as a combined plate, bowl, and silverware package), only incurs the fees of one item.
 It’s a smart way to circumvent extraneous product fees, not to mention it can be a powerful sales tactic.

 You’ll have to pack the items, but luckily polybags come cheap so it’s not a big deal.

 When debating issues with FBA, it’s always important to check into how much it would cost to ship items yourself.
-Other fulfillment providers may offer better deals, so do your research before blindly signing up with Amazon.
+Other fulfillment alternatives may offer a more reasonable price, so do your research before blindly signing up with Amazon.
+One alternative includes Seller Fulfilled Prime.
+While it does cost less, it requires a more hands-on approach to fulfillment.
+We compare the two in our FBA vs. SFP guide.
 Of course, FBA has plenty of advantages that are worth the money, and often it turns out to be the cheapest option.
 The important thing is that you do the necessary math beforehand so you know for sure.
 A lot of your fulfillment answers are in the numbers.

 Editor’s Note: This blog post was originally published September 2018 and was updated in January 2020 to reflect more accurate and relevant information.